tlienart/Xranklin.jl/docs/extras/plots.md

 ### CairoMakie with GA

-You don't need to install anything specific in your GA script but remember to add `CairoMakie` to your environment.
+You don't need to install anything specific in your GA script but remember to add `CairoMakie` to the site environment.

 ## WGLMakie